bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ### Customer login

-If you're using the Storefront API from a browser (for example, on top of your Stencil storefront) you can use the new Customer Login mutation to log in a customer account with an email address and password (for server-side integrations, consider a customer impersonation token instead).
+If you're using the Storefront API from a browser, for example, on top of your Stencil storefront, you can use the new Customer Login mutation to log in a customer account with an email address and a password.
+(For server-side integrations, consider a customer impersonation token instead.)
 This will set a session cookie in the browser which will authenticate the customer account on future requests:

 ```js
 mutation Login($email: String!, $pass: String!) {